 Tools: Pen and paper for quick prototyping, Basalmiq for rapid wireframing, Marvel/InVision for interactive prototypes, Principle for animated micro-interaction, Slack for team chats, Appear.in for video calls.

 Testing is one of my favourite parts of UX design.
 Seeing how real humans interact with my designs brings meaning to my work.
 After all, UX design is all about the users.

 With documented findings from the tests, I’m able to identify obvious usability issues.
-Typical issues include failing to find items on a page, confusing layout/navigation, misleading button text etc. With the product team we then prioritize the severity of usability issues, and I’ll iterate on the designs to fix them.
+Typical issues include failing to find items on a page, confusing layout/navigation, misleading button text, and so on.
+With the product team, we then prioritize the severity of usability issues, and I’ll iterate on the designs to fix them.
 If time and resources allow, it’s best to test the improved designs again.

 Once the design iteration is production-ready, I use Zeplin to generate specifications for development handoff.
-It saves me time from manually creating design spec sheets on type, color, button styles etc.
+It saves me time from manually creating design spec sheets on type, color, button styles, and so on.

-Tools: Google docs for test planning, Calendly for scheduling tests, Quicktime for screen recording, Google sheets for logging findings, Lookback Live for remote moderated testing, Zeplin for handoff.
+Tools: Google docs for test planning, Calendly for scheduling tests, Quicktime for screen recording, Google sheets for logging findings, Lookback Live for remote moderated testing, Zeplin for handoff to your developers.

 Continuously monitoring how users interact with the product and improving designs is an essential part of my job.
 Sometimes it also involves surveying users after a new design is released.
-The iterative design > test > analyze > iterate process brings powerful results, and it’s never finished.
+The design-test-analyze-iterate process brings powerful results, and it’s never finished.